You are on: darsys.com

 compositions.
 The Magna Carta, Declarations of War (WW1 and 2), Tolkien's

 draft of LOTR.
 Everything is here.
-Fantastic.
+Fantastic!
 Stamp collectors please

 - Speaker's Corner (Marble Arch).

-Sunday Mornings 11am to 1pm only.
-The famous ritual in England where
+Sunday Mornings 11am to 1pm only (for the best part).
+The famous

-all the nutters come to speak on various topics and face merciless
+ritual in England where all the nutters come to speak on various topics

-- London Zoo (Camden Town tube + bus):
+- London Zoo (Camden Town tube + 274 bus):

 Kick ass.
-Not only do they have some unusual animals, they have an underground
+Not only do they have some unusual animals, they have an

-qualifies as shopping, but it's definitely an attraction.
+it certainly qualifies as shopping, but it's definitely an attraction.

 - Tower of London (Tower Bridge).

-all.
+tickets.
+No lines to speak of at all.
 Take the first Yeoman Warder

 tour (1hr long and free with admission) and then after the tour,

 hot-foot it to the crown (drool!!) jewels.
 Not to be missed.
+If you

 - London Walks Tours The Ripper tour (take at night only, please)